expectedbehavior/handbook/benefits.md

 If there’s a snack or beverage you like that we don’t have, get some with your company card and share it with us.

+# In-Office Gym
+This is a recent experiment in increasing our convenience.
+We're gauging usage to see if we should keep it.
+The current implementation is somewhere around "nice hotel gym".
+We have a treadmill, dumbbells from 5-80lb, a bench, and various tools for yoga/stretching/correctives.
+Showers are available in our restrooms.